Nigeria protesters break curfew amid gunfire, chaos in Lagos

 Before the shootings at Lekki, Nigeria’s police statement warned that security forces would now “exercise the full powers of the law to prevent any further attempt on lives and property of citizens.”

-The reports of fatal shootings in Lekki come after two chaotic weeks of mounting protests leading to more widespread social unrest.
+The Lekki shootings come after two chaotic weeks of social unrest.
 On Tuesday, authorities said nearly 2,000 inmates had broken out of jail after crowds attacked two correctional facilities a day earlier.

 The Inspector-General of Police said it was deploying anti-riot police across Nigeria and ordered forces to strengthen security around correctional facilities.